-Sir Charles Scott Sherrington is a notable neurophysiologist, bacteriologist, histologist and pathologist.
-His discovery of the different functions that neurons played gave him and his colleague, Edgar Douglas Adrian, the Nobel Prize in Physiology or Medicine.
-He is also known as the one who coined the terms “synapse” and “neurons”.
+Sir Charles Scott Sherrington was a notable neurophysiologist, bacteriologist, histologist and pathologist.
+His discovery of the different functions that neurons played gave him and his colleague, Edgar Douglas Adrian, the Nobel Prize in Physiology or Medicine in 1932.
+He discovered “Sherrington’s Law” and coined the terms “synapse” and “neurons”.

 Early Life and Education

 Charles Scott Sherrington was born in Islington, London on November 27, 1857 to James Norton Sherrington, a physician, and Ann Brookes Thurtell.
 His father died when he was still a child, and his mother eventually remarried.
 His stepfather, Dr. Caleb Rose, was both a physician and an archaeologist.
-Rose’s enthusiasm over Norwich School’s English artists became influential in Charles’s life, proof of which is a passion for art that he maintained for the rest of his life.
-A lot of intellectuals came by their house often as well, which molded Charles’s sense of curiosity.
-In fact, Charles had already gone through the book “Elements of Physiology” by Johannes Muller even before he started studying.
+Rose’s enthusiasm for Norwich School’s English artists was influential in Charles’s life, proof of which was his passion for art that he kept for the rest of his life.

-In 1871, Charles started attending the Ipswich School where the famous English poet Thomas Ashe worked.
-He inspired Charles to form an interest in travelling and an appreciation for the classics.
-Charles proved to be very athletic and played football with the Ipswich Town Football Club.
-He would also play rugby for St. Thomas later on, and would be part of Oxford’s rowing team.
+In 1871, Charles attended Queen Elizabeth’s School, Ipswich where the famous English poet Thomas Ashe taught.
+He inspired Charles to form an interest in travelling and gave him an appreciation for the classics.
+Charles proved to be very athletic and played football for Ipswich Town Football Club.
+Later on, he also played rugby and was be part of Oxford’s rowing team.

 Most Notable Contributions